Jason Russell House

 The Troops Assemble

 Around 9 am troops began to assemble in Danvers, including the part that is now Peabody, comprising two companies of minutemen under Israel Hutchinson and Gideon Foster as well as three militias under Samuel Flint, Samuel Eppes, and Jeremiah Page.
 These left at different times and via different routes but all arrived in Menotomy about the same time.
 One body of minutemen had gathered at the Bell Tavern, at the corner of what is now Main and Washington in Peabody.
 Setting out at 10, they covered 16 miles in 4 hours, to arrive in Menotomy by early afternoon.
-The Town of Beverly contributed three companies of militia, some of whom were trained as minutemen.
+The Town of Beverly contributed three companies of militia, some of whom were trained as minutemen; in addition, 19 men from Beverly mustered together with Hutchinson's minutemen.
 In all, perhaps 300 men assembled from just Danvers, Peabody, and Beverly.

 Some men from Danvers went into a “walled enclosure” and reinforced that protection with additional shingles.
 Other troops stationed themselves among the trees on the property, such as those in the orchard on the slope behind (on the south side of) the house.
 Danvers's Gideon Foster, having been warned by the more experienced Hutchinson of the possibility of a flanking attack, also set up among the trees rather than behind barricades.

-Jason and the patriot militias positioned themselves somewhat back from the road itself.
-At that time, a little west of Russell’s house, the road traversed a hilly area that obscured the patriots’ view of the approaching armies – as well as the armies' view of the patriots.
-On the far side of the road lay a mill pond with a “margin” that extended across to the space in front of the patriots.
-A brook that flowed between Russell’s house and that of his northerly neighbor may have marked the near edge of the margin.
+Jason and the provincial militias positioned themselves somewhat back from the road itself.
+At that time, a little west of Russell's house, the road traversed a hilly area that obscured the provincials’ view of the approaching armies – as well as the armies' view of the provincials.
+On the far side of the road lay a mill pond with a “margin” that extended across to the space in front of the provincials.

 The Battle

-While the troops were still on their way, Ammi Cutter, Jason’s neighbor on the north side of the road, spotted Russell among the militias, crossed over the road and the brook, and begged Jason to go to a safer spot.
-But Jason replied, “An Englishman’s home is his castle,” and stayed with the waiting ambush.
+While the troops were still on their way, Ammi Cutter, Jason's neighbor from across the mill brook on the north side of the road, spotted Russell among the militias, crossed over the road and begged Jason to go to a safer spot.
+But Jason replied, “An Englishman's home is his castle,” and stayed with the waiting ambush.
 As Cutter returned across the hollow, the north side flanking party spotted him and took pot shots at him.
 He managed to reach the old mill, where he tripped and fell among some logs, with bullets sending chips of bark all around him.
 Fortunately, the flanking party left him for dead and passed on.

-Meanwhile the southside flankers came upon the patriots stationed on the slope that rose south of the house.
+Meanwhile, the southside flankers came upon the provincials stationed on the slope that rose south of the house.
 Jotham Webb, a minuteman serving under Danvers’ Colonel Hutchinson, was “shot through the body and killed by the first fire.”
 Abednego Ramsdell of Lynn also "fell immediately”.
-Reuben Kennison, from Beverly, was felled by British musket balls and bayoneted to boot.
+Reuben Kennison, from Beverly, also serving with Hutchinson's company, was felled by British musket balls and bayoneted to boot.

 Two friends, Daniel Townsend and Timothy Munroe, who were from the part of Lynn that became Lynnfield, were standing in the yard behind the house, firing at the British troops.
 Then, according to Lewis and Newhall,